 LittleBigPlanet (PlayStation Portable)

 In November 17 2009, Sony released a PSP version of LittleBigPlanet development by SCE Studio Cambridge, in conjunction with Media Molecule.
 It was first shown at E3 2009.
 The game maintains the same style of platforming gameplay, with a few modifications to the tools and abilities in the create mode due to limitations on the device.
 Although the game doesn't have any sort of multiplayer, there is still a level sharing element.

 LittleBigPlanet 2 was officially announced on May 10, 2010 with information coming in from magazines and websites preceding and following the date.
 The game's main focus was to help ease creators deviate from 2.5D platform levels and allow users to create the type of game they want.
 Thus Mm introduced many new tools and settings helps creators break through control boundaries while maintaining it's platforming routes for backwards compatible level playing.

-Announced March 2012, LBP Karting is a racing counterpart to the LPB franchise being developed by "Race.
+Announced March 2012, LittleBigPlanet Karting is a racing counterpart to the LPB franchise being developed by "Race.
 Create.
 Share." studio United Front Games.
 The game takes kart racing traditions and adds LBP customization to karts, tracks, and gametypes.
 But, many people are seeing similarities to UFG's previous racing game ModNation Racers.
-The game has been announced for a 2012 release.
+The game released on November 6, 2012 to mediocre reviews.

 Run Sackboy, Run! is an endless runner for iOS and Android, featuring Sackboy and set in the LittleBigPlanet universe.
 It was announced on September 4, 2014 and released on October 30, 2014.